gbrl12/Brick/README.md

 > A house is built with bricks

 This composer plugin aims to provide bricks to Marmot core in goal to build a nice framework.
-Each bricks will provide a new behavior to Marmot through events, services and commands.
+Each bricks will provide a new behavior to Marmot through events and services.

 ## Create a new brick

 You want to add a new behavior to Marmot ?
 Let's build it !

-In the following, we will create a Brick name HelloBrick with an Event, a Service and a Command.
+In the following, we will create a Brick name HelloBrick with an Event and a Service.

 ### Initialize the project